Please read the full Graduate Certificate in Information Security Program Regulations.

-The Post Baccalaureate Certificate in Information Security will be awarded upon completion of 4 courses (12 credits).
+The Graduate Certificate in Information Security will be awarded upon completion of 4 courses (12 credits).
 Students are required to complete the following:

 And one of the following: